Who Is Being Served?

 What Do We Know About Other Home Visiting Models?

 The Home Visiting Yearbook primarily shares data on home visiting provided by models designated as evidence based by the Home Visiting Evidence of Effectiveness (HomVEE) project.
-Last year, we began exploring information about emerging home visiting models that demonstrate some evidence of effectiveness but have not been designated by HomVEE as evidence based.
+Since 2018, we have explored information about emerging home visiting models that demonstrate some evidence of effectiveness but have not been designated by HomVEE as evidence based.

 Many emerging models are well established, and several meet some criteria of rigorous evidence.
 All play an important role in the home visiting landscape, often serving many families or being implemented across several locations.